ashayp22/SummerChallengeiOS/README.md

 ### Features

 - GET mentor data from HackIllinois API
-- Display mentor information with modals
+- Display mentor information with a Table View and Modal
 - Order mentors based on profile image
+- Scroll to Top button